zacharylott94/stock-ticker/Readme.md

 1. Grab an API key from here: https://www.alphavantage.co/support/#api-key
 2. Head down to the function 'wrapper'
-3. In each of the URLs in the httpRequests, replace NOTAREALAPIKEY with your own API key
+3. In each of the URLs in the httpRequests, replace APIKEY with your own API key

 # Directions for adding another stock to track